 Tatiana has a dog, three cats, a snake, and a leopard gecko.
 She also paints pet portraits in her free time and enjoys camping and going to the beach.

 Veronica Cordon joined the Roaring Brook Veterinary team in August 2015, after previously working as a canine medical manager at a local rescue.
 As one of our veterinary technicians, Veronica takes pride in providing outstanding care to our patients, from assisting our Doctors to providing resources and education for our pet parents.

-In her free time, Veronica enjoys spending time with her son and fiance and their dogs, Remi and Charlie, and their cat Lumos.
+In her free time, Veronica enjoys spending time with her son and fiance, as well as their dog, Remi and cat, Lumos.